tomcatmanager/tomcatmanager/docs/interactive.rst

 quotes.

+.. _configuration_file:

 Configuration File
 ------------------

-``tomcat-manager`` reads for a user configuration file on startup.
+``tomcat-manager`` reads a user configuration file on startup.
 This file allows you
 to:

-- define settings
+- change settings on startup
 - define shortcuts for connecting to Tomcat servers

 The location of the configuration file is different depending on your operating